Need some writing inspiration during the holidays?

 It can come up in conversation during the holidays.
 One Thanksgiving, Kaitlin Morrison served up a little freelance success at the dinner table.
 Here’s what happened:

 First, she replied to a post from the Junk-Free Job Board inside the Freelance Writers Den.
 She landed an assignment to write a blog post, along with $100 worth of desserts including a cheesecake, chocolates, for photos to go with the post.
+(Editor’s note: The Freelance Writers Den no longer includes a job board because so few jobs met our minimum requirements.)

 “After the project, I served the food at my Thanksgiving,” says Morrison.
 “And it helped to finally convince the family that I was a real freelance writer.”